National Bohemian Bank Can (circa 1969)

 Bank Cans

-This is another bank can.
-It's from Christian Heurich Brewery in Washington, DC.
-This brand came out in 1955 and the brewery closed in January 1956 so it's easy to date this can.
+I don't collect bank cans, but somehow I've accumulated several of them.
+This one is from Christian Heurich Brewery in Washington, DC.
+This brand came out in 1955 and the brewery closed in January 1956, so it's easy to date this can.
 A DC native told me that taking the tour of Heurich's brewery, and getting to taste the beer, was a rite of passage in DC in the early 1950s.

 Mini Bottles